-What Is KICKSTART ONLINE INSTITUTE (KSOI)?
+What Is KICKSTART ONLINE (KSO)?

 How Is Credit Earned?

-College credits earned through Kickstart Online Institute will appear on a student’s MCC transcript.
+College credits earned through Kickstart Online will appear on a student’s MCC transcript.
 MCC credits earned may transfer to other colleges or universities.
 To learn about transferability at local four-year colleges, please visit our Transfer Partner and Pathways webpage.
 It's important to remember that the grades earned while taking a college credit course will count toward the student's college grade point average (GPA) and will be a permanent part of their postsecondary transcript.
-High school credit for KSOI courses are not automatically earned.
+High school credit for KSO courses are not automatically earned.
 Students should check with their counselor about dual credit options.

 WHAT IS THE COST?